nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 Transfer of Care only records the first type of Allergic Response or Adverse Reaction i.e. the allergic event not the propensity.

 ## Resources Used for Profile Design ##
-The FHIR resources are profiled to create the allergy list as below:
+The FHIR Resources are profiled to create the allergy list as below:

-- **[CareConnect-ITK-Allergy-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Allergy-List-1)** - An NHS Digital Profile for recording a snapshot of the list of Allergies for the patient.
+- **[CareConnect-ITK-Allergy-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Allergy-List-1)** - An NHS Digital Profile derived from the CareConnect Profile for recording a snapshot of the list of Allergies for the patient.
-- **[CareConnect-ITK-AllergyIntolerance-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-AllergyIntolerance-1)** - A CareConnect derived Profile for Allergies and adverse reactions.
+- **[CareConnect-ITK-AllergyIntolerance-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-AllergyIntolerance-1)** - A NHS Digital Profile derived from the CareConnect Profile for Allergie and adverse reactions.
 The AllergyIntolerance Resource records risk of harmful or undesirable, physiological response which is unique to an individual and associated with exposure to a substance.

 ## List ##
 This Resource acts as a container for the allergies.
 The following is an example of the main elements used: